crytic/building-secure-contracts/development-guidelines/workflow.md

 - [ ] Are your contracts upgradeable?
 Review your upgradeability code for flaws with [Slither](https://github.com/crytic/slither/wiki/Upgradeability-Checks) or [Crytic](https://blog.trailofbits.com/2020/06/12/upgradeable-contracts-made-safer-with-crytic/).
 We've documented 17 ways upgrades can go sideways.
 - [ ] Do your contracts purport to conform to ERCs?
 Check them with [`slither-check-erc`](https://github.com/crytic/slither/wiki/ERC-Conformance).
 This tool instantly identifies deviations from six common specs.
 - [ ] Do you have unit tests in Truffle?
-Upgrade them to security properties with [`slither-prop`](https://github.com/crytic/slither/wiki/Property-generation) and run them through Echidna.
+Enrich them with [`slither-prop`](https://github.com/crytic/slither/wiki/Property-generation).
+It automatically generates a robust suite of security properties for features of ERC20 based on your specific code.
 - [ ] Do you integrate with 3rd party tokens?
 Review our [token integration checklist](./token_integration.md) before relying on external contracts.

 Visually inspect critical security features of your code: